-We ask parents to share with us their child's and family events so that we can use these to plan and deliver a child centred education plan.
+We ask parents to share with us their child's and family's events so we can use these to plan and deliver a child-centred education plan.

 We inform parents of the nursery routine, staff deployment and their child's nursery experiences so that parents can be fully involved in the education we are providing.